-Grant Thornton has served as the Company's independent registered public accountants for the fiscal years ended December 31, 2006 and 2007.
+Grant Thornton has served as the Company's independent registered public accountants for the fiscal years ended December 31, 2017 and 2016.

-The Audit Committee has appointed Grant Thornton as Rollins, Inc.'s independent public accountants for the fiscal year ending December 31, 2008.
-Representatives of Grant Thornton are expected to be present at the annual meeting and will have the opportunity to make a statement if they desire to do so and are expected to be available to respond to appropriate questions.
+The Audit Committee has appointed Grant Thornton as Rollins, Inc.'s independent public accountants for the fiscal year ending December 31, 2018.
+Grant Thornton has served as the Company's independent auditors for many years and is considered by management to be well qualified.
+Representatives of Grant Thornton are expected to be present at the annual meeting and they will have the opportunity to make a statement if they desire to do so and are expected to be available to respond to appropriate questions.